Top

 At a trial that lasted less than an hour our Client was found not guilty.
 He was then released from custody and his probation was not found to have been violated.

-• Felony Strangulation and DV Warrant
+• Warrant Recalled Domestic Violence and Felony Strangulation Warrant

 After getting into an argument during a custody exchange our Client's ex-wife called 911 and accused him of pushing her to the ground and strangling her.
 Officers came to the house, took a statement from the alleged victim and then issued a warrant for strangulation and domestic violence.
 The Client contacted our office to get the warrant recalled.
 If the Client was arrested on the warrant he would have missed work for several days, likely causing him to lose his job.
 We filed a motion to have the warrant set aside in the Franklin County Municipal Court.
 At the set aside hearing the alleged victim made statements that were inconsistent with what she told the police on the night of the alleged domestic violence.
 After considering the evidence presented, the judge set aside the warrant over the objection of the Franklin County Prosecutor and our Client was able to go home without going to jail.

-• High Test OVI & Reckless Operation
+• Reduction High Test OVI & Reckless Operation

 The Client was charged with a Columbus OVI after being pulled over in Columbus, Ohio for speeding, going 40 miles per hour over the speed limit, 75 in a 35 zone.
 After being asked to exit the vehicle by Columbus Police, our Client submitted to OVI field sobriety testing.
 The officer believed our Client performed poorly and placed her under arrest.
 She was transported to a police station and blew over twice the legal limit.